Bumpeet/Bumpeet/README.md

 - 👋 Hi, I’m @Bumpeet
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Deep Learning, Chemical Engineering and movies
-- 🌱 I’m currently learning Deep Learning
+- 🌱 I’m currently working as a Deep Learning Engineer
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 pavanchetan81@gmail.com

 <!---
 Bumpeet/Bumpeet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.